The Photographers' Gallery

-The largest public gallery in London dedicated to photography, with exhibitions ranging from the latest emerging talent to established artists.
+The Photographers' Gallery is the largest public gallery in London dedicated to photography, with exhibitions ranging from the latest emerging talent to established artists.

 Since its establishment in 1971, this multi-storey space tucked away behind Oxford Street has tirelessly promoted the role of photography in culture and society.
 It was the first public gallery in the country to exhibit such international names as Robert Capa, Juergen Teller, Sebastião Salgado and Taryn Simon, as well as UK-based photographers such as Martin Parr, Zineb Sedira and Corinne Day.